blogs.sanpreetsingh.com

 What if one partner shuts down during conflict?

-That can be flooding/withdrawal.
+That can be flooding or withdrawal.
 Use time-outs with a return time to prevent escalation.

 How do we stop repeating the same fights?

-Treat it as a pattern: improve start-up, validation, repair, and create systems for stress + workload sharing.
+Treat it as a pattern.
+Improve start-up, validation, repair, and systems for sharing stress and workload.

 How does living with parents affect couple conflict?

-It can intensify boundary, loyalty, privacy, and autonomy tensions — especially with high involvement or interference.
+It can intensify tensions around boundaries, loyalty, privacy, and autonomy, especially when involvement is high.

 When should we seek professional help?